Hamilton County Hostile Workplace Attorneys

 Protect Your Rights

 No person has a right to make your working conditions intolerable or force you to do anything you do not want to do.
 The workplace should be a place for work, not abuse.
 Let one of our experienced employment law attorneys level the playing field.
-Contact The Law Office of Marc Mezibov in Cincinnati, Ohio.
+Contact Mezibov Butler in Cincinnati, Ohio.
 We have the experience, resources and commitment to stand up to employers of any size.
 We will not back down when you need us to stand up for you.